ruiwuniu/ruiwuniu.github.io/content/_index.md

       text: |-
         I am a researcher with a Ph.D. in Computational Mathematics from Wuhan University.

         My work explores the dynamics of complex systems, disease modeling, and network science.

         I recently finished my Research Associate position at the City University of Hong Kong.

+        I am currently looking for the next posdoc opportunity.

         Please reach out to collaborate 😃
     design: